Developer Guide

 - Results display indicates ‘0 persons listed’, and the Persons panel is empty.

-Finding Persons by all Fields : patient
+Finding Persons by all Fields : patient, doctor

 Steps: